-We’re getting smarter about how we buy fashion when we ask who made our clothes.
-We are looking for deeper meaning in our lifestyles, we want our style to be part of this as we become increasingly conscious of who made our clothes.
+Could it be that we’re getting smarter about how we buy fashion?
+When we ask ‘who made our clothes’ we are looking for deeper meaning in our lifestyles, we want our style to be part of this as we become increasingly conscious of who made our clothes.
 With so much news today about the darker side of fashion production, it’s ethically responsible to ask this question and demand greater transparency from fashion brands.
 A shift in the way we shop, and the questions we ask – from the high street to high-end luxury fashion – can be a major driver in getting more fashion brands to embrace ethical fashion.

 Zara, for example, offers 24 new collections per year, H &M offers up to 16 and changes the offering weekly and their cheap materials are heavy in non-recyclable, oil hungry acrylics.
-The entrenched fast fashion model of make, consume, dispose, repeat, is increasingly unpalatable.
-Ethical fashion is about wising up to what is wrong with the current fashion model and looking for a cleaner, fairer way of out enjoying style and luxury without it being at someone’s expense or harmful to planet Earth.
+The entrenched fast fashion model of make, consume, dispose, repeat, is increasingly unpalatable for so many of us.
+Ethical fashion seeks to confront what is wrong with the current fashion model and looks for a cleaner, fairer way of enjoying style and luxury without it being at someone expense or costing the Earth.

 And this matters.
 The fashion industry is one of the biggest polluters in the world.
 It accounts for around 10% of global carbon emissions, and uses a quarter of the chemicals produced worldwide each year.
-This level of consumption isn’t sustainable.
+This level of consumption is not infinitely sustainable.

 Fast Fashion turns over collections in seasonal styles, colours and shape in cheap materials at low cost of production.
 Designing for obsolescence keeps customers coming back for more – and it is not just the cheapest outlets and brands who ride this business model.